huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 # Pull requests and Discussions

-We just enabled **community contributions to repos**, a feature called 'Hub Pull requests and Discussions'.
+Hub Pull requests and Discussions allow users to do community contributions to repositories.
 Pull requests and discussions work the same for all the repo types.

 At a high level, the aim is to build a simpler version of other git hosts' (like GitHub's) PRs and Issues:
 - no forks are involved: contributors push to a special `ref` branch directly on the source repo.